-The terms pulled muscle and muscle strain refer to an injury that involves an overstretched or torn muscle.
 A person with a muscle strain in the chest may experience sudden, sharp pain in this area.
+Rest, ice, compression, and elevation (REST) may help treat a pulled muscle in the chest.

 In this article, we outline the causes of a strained chest muscle, along with possible treatments.
 We also explain how to differentiate the symptoms from those of other causes of chest pain.